Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 Baguette diamonds make perfect accents for channel set rings.
 This setting, with small diamonds set into the metal leading up to the center stone, is a clean and sophisticated look.

-As an example, see this Channel Set Ring with straight Baguettes set end-to-end halfway along the band, which gives a brilliant overall shine.
+As an example, see this Channel Set Ring from James Allen with straight Baguettes set end-to-end halfway along the band, which gives a brilliant overall shine.

 Baguettes are great additions to extravagant vintage settings.
 For rings with a lot of round diamonds, Baguettes add variety and can take the ring to a new level.

-See this Hexagon Baguette ring, with a collection of straight Baguettes surrounding the center diamond.
+See this Hexagon Baguette ring from Blue Nile, with a collection of straight Baguettes surrounding the center diamond.

-Even more extravagant is this stunning Baguette Halo Ring.
+Even more extravagant is this stunning Baguette Halo Ring from Blue Nile.
 Two rows of Baguettes are set around the center stone, punctuated by round accent diamonds, for a show-stopping look.

 If you want a ring that really stands out, ballerina halo rings do that and more.
 Unlike the hexagon style halo, this setting features a ring of Baguette diamonds aligned pointing outwards in a radiant shape.
 These rings, such as this one from James Allen, deliver a unique and attention-grabbing allure.